 MGA tma summary of Advocacy during Covid-19

-During this horror period, most MGA TMA members were fortunately able to keep trading.
-MGA TMA was able to very quickly establish agreement with the federal, state and territory governments that timber and hardware businesses, supermarkets, and packaged liquor retailers should be regarded as essential businesses to stay open for trading to support and serve their local communities.
+During this horror period, most MGA TMA members were, fortunately, able to keep trading.
+MGA TMA was able to very quickly establish an agreement with the federal, state and territory governments that supermarkets, timber and hardware businesses and packaged liquor retailers should be regarded as essential businesses to stay open for trading to support and serve their local communities.

 After 4 months of “shut down” we are now working on the recovery stage – businesses coming out of hibernation.